 Case Study #1

-Business Scenario: Give the client clear insight into short term timeline and budget without removing their ability to add scope, re-prioritize or change focus on a moments notice.
+Business Scenario: Give the client clear insight into short term timeline and budget without removing their ability to add scope, re-prioritize, or change focus on a moments notice.

 With our project for Larvol, the challenge was helping the company move away from their traditional Waterfall methodology to Agile.
 Larvol wanted two things that seemed to be diametrically opposed: accuracy and flexibility.
-They wanted to know to the minute and to the penny calculations to get deep insights to how their budgets were being spent.
+They wanted to know to the minute and to the penny calculations to get deep insights into how their budgets were being spent.
 Additionally, Larvol wanted the freedom to adjust the scope at any time so they could respond to internal and client requests.
-Every time they changed their mind, wanted to add additional scope or received feedback that indicated a course correction was needed, everything went out the window.
+Every time they changed their mind, wanted to add an additional scope, or received feedback that indicated a course correction was needed, everything went out the window.
 This made traditional estimations and timelines wildly inaccurate.
 Many times, it took longer to estimate the work than it did to do the work itself.

 We used complexity based explanations as part of story writing in Velocity Based Agile and let historical performance dictate future progress.
-Unlike Waterfall or SCRUM, the scope of any particular iteration isn’t locked and using a tool like Pivotal Tracker you can instantly see the impact that changes to scope or story order have on your timeline.
+Unlike Waterfall or SCRUM, the scope of any particular iteration isn’t locked, and using a tool like Pivotal Tracker you can instantly see the impact that changes to scope or story order have on your timeline.
 We also focused on their concept of “if it can be measured, if it can be managed” and helped them understand the importance of estimating, measuring, and tracking their project stories.

-The key to making this work was to always keep time, cost, and scope in relationship with each other and we were able to give them real time clarity into the financial aspects of deliverables, resources and timeline.
+The key to making this work was to always keep time, cost, and scope in relationship with each other, and we were able to give them real-time clarity into the financial aspects of deliverables, resources, and timeline.